Lords debates the Budget statement

-On Wednesday 20 March, members of the House of Lords debated the UK economy in light of the Spring Statement.
+The House of Lords debated the economy in light of the Budget statement, on Friday 12 March.

 - Baroness Kramer (Liberal Democrat), former vice president of Citibank

 - Lord Lamont of Lerwick (Conservative), former Chancellor of the Exchequer

 - Lord Monks (Labour), former General Secretary of the TUC